Enyo Law is able to act against any of the major financial institutions which other top City firms may be unable or unwilling to do.

 We have a wealth of experience and expertise acting for and against banks and other financial institutions in complex, often cross-border, disputes.
 Our case-load is varied and includes small to medium-sized disputes as well as high profile, big-ticket financial services litigation.
 Given the firm’s “no conflicts” model, banking litigation is at the core of Enyo Law’s work and, in recent years, our expanding practice has seen the firm act in some of the most significant and anticipated banking and finance disputes in the City.

 We have extensive experience and specialist knowledge which enables us to understand the financial structures which are central to the disputes on which we are instructed.
-Our experience enables us to understand our clients’ commercial concerns, and our legal advice and handing of disputes is tailored for each of our clients accordingly.
+Our experience enables us to understand our clients’ commercial concerns, and our legal advice and handling of disputes is tailored for each of our clients accordingly.

 Our clients and cases